 Maybe you want to email an employee from the data table you have.
 If the table includes his email address, don’t you think it’s time-consuming to copy it and open another window to craft an email?

 Ninja Tables value transformation feature comes to save your time.
-With a simple HTML code and the auto-generated Ninja Tables shortcode, you can click and send an email immediately.
+You can click and send an email immediately with a simple HTML code and the auto-generated Ninja Tables shortcode.
 You can do the same with phone numbers or any text.

 For the email addresses column, add “Send an email” and add “Call now” for phone number column.
 Transform value feature will turn the plain texts into hyperlinks.